 Sacroiliac joint block injections are used to provide temporary relief from symptoms associated with disorders that affect the sacroiliac joints, which connect the sacrum (lower spine) to the interior edges of the ilium of the pelvis.

 The sacrum is a triangular bone at the base of the spine, formed by five vertebrae that fuse together during childhood.
-The ilium looks like wings on either side, and is the uppermost and largest bone of the pelvis.
+The ilium looks like wings on either side and is the uppermost and largest bone of the pelvis.
 Everyone has two sacroiliac joints (or SI joints), one on the right and one on the left.
 Dysfunctions occur within the sacroiliac joints as a result of degenerative spine conditions such as osteoarthritis or an imbalance between the two joints caused by an alteration in normal joint motion or traumatic injury.

-Because the sacroiliac joint is located directly behind a portion of the long sciatic nerve, sacroiliac dysfunction can produce symptoms similar to sciatica – burning or shooting pain in the lower body being chief among them.
+Because the sacroiliac joints are located directly behind a portion of the long sciatic nerve, sacroiliac dysfunction can produce symptoms similar to sciatica – burning or shooting pain in the lower body being chief among them.
 However, unlike lumbar sciatica, pain originating from the sacroiliac joints does not arise from a compressed nerve root.
 In addition, while sciatica can be experienced along the length of the leg, it’s rare for sacroiliac pain to extend below the knee.
 Here are the areas of the body typically affected by sacroiliac pain:

 - Lower back